Eating Healthy Anytime

 10 Tips for a Great Plate from the USDA

 By making changes in three areas, you can take action and start on the road to healthier eating.
-For additional information visit the ChooseMyPlate.gov website where you’ll find information on meal planning, portion sizes, and summary brochures.
+For additional information visit the ChooseMyPlate.gov website where you’ll find information on meal planning and portion sizes.

 - Balance your calories.
 Click to build a personalized daily food plan.